jamiephillips212/reading-notes/the-coders-computer.md

 > Spaces have to be between each of the 4

 # The Shell: Bash
 - The shell is the part of the OS (Operating System) that defines how the terminal will act and appear after typing in a command.
-Most Common shell is known as `*Bash*.`
+Most Common shell is known as `Bash.`
-- Use the command echo $SHELL to find out which shell you are on.
+- Use the command `echo $SHELL` to find out which shell you are on.

   # How to move
   > `PWD`